Types for tame p-adic groups: Every irreducible representation contains a /

-The strategy of this proof is to successively increase the length of the \truncateddatum/ until we reach its maximum and then to show how to turn it into a \datum/ that is contained in $(\pi, V_\pi)$.
+\Proof The strategy of this proof consists of recursively extending the length of a \truncateddatum/ contained in $(\pi , V_\pi)$ until a certain function $f$ defined below is zero.
+We then show how to turn this \truncateddatum/ into a \datum/ that is contained in $(\pi, V_\pi)$.